g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 set routing-instances EVPN-CE34 route-distinguisher 10.0.0.4:1234
 set routing-instances EVPN-CE34 vrf-target target:65020:1234
 ```
-With this, we can learn the MAC addresses from PE-CE interface, but we don't have any connectivity between the sites yet, do you know why?
-Because the IP addresses don't belongs to the same network.
-We only have layer 2 connectivity, let's see the LLDP neighbors...
+With this committed, we are now learning MAC addresses from the PE-CE interfaces, but we still don't have ping connectivity between the sites.
+Do you know why?
+Because their IP addresses don't belong to the same subnet!
+We only have pure Layer 2 connectivity right now.
+Let's look at the LLDP neighbors...
 ```
 [admin@CE12-1] > ip nei pr
 Columns: INTERFACE, ADDRESS, MAC-ADDRESS, IDENTITY, VERSION, BOARD